 Our winter visit to Porthminster Beach

-We edged into St Ives to park, passing the old villas I remember so well, now with smart new signage and trendy looking doorways and we finally took a steep u turn to the left that magically sports a “Car Park” sign once you are around the corner.
-This car park beside St Ives railway station has the sea tantalising visible though the screen of trees and it is beautifully organised but probably impossible to access in the summer months – beware the numbered spaces at the far end when choosing a spot!
+The car park beside St Ives railway station has the sea tantalising visible though the screen of trees and it is beautifully organised.
+Sadly it is probably impossible to access this one in the summer months.
+Beware the numbered spaces at the far end when choosing a spot!
 Two workmen were hard at work below us, strimming the footpath and the faintest scent of wild garlic drifted up to us as we sorted out coins for the ever hungry ticket machines before taking the steps down towards the beach.

 Winter seas and downy soft sands – a winter walk along Porthminster Beach

 The winter storms had thrown a bank of downy soft sands up between us and the tide line as we strolled down to walk along the waters edge for a nostalgic visit to the celebrated art deco Porthminster Beach Café at the far end of the beach.

 The cafe looked so much bigger than we remembered, from visits on long passed summer days and half forgotten birthday.
 Memories of evenings when we’d sat in the windows looking down on to the beach to watch the families of sandcastle builders, give way to young lovers strolling the waters edge as dusk fell.
 Today though it stood empty and locked and we turned again to pass the last beach huts to find a spot for lunch.